turboMaCk/glue/README.md

 As you can see we're setting `even` to `False` on every `CounterMsg`.
 This is because `Counter` is just emitting `Cmd` when its `Model` is Even.
-This is to show you why you might need to update both parent's and child's `Model` on single `Msg` and how to do it.
+This is to show you why you might need to update both parent's and child's `Model` on single `Msg` (`CounterMsg` in this case) and how to do it.

-Then we need to handle `Even` action itself.
-This simply sets `even = True`.
+Now we need to handle `Even` action itself.
+This simply sets `even = True` in model.

-Now parent is ready to handle actions from `Counter`.
-Last step is simply to update `Component` definition and glue new APIs together:
+Since parent is ready to handle actions from `Counter` our last step is simply to update `Component` type definition and glue new APIs together:

 ```elm
 counter : Component Model Counter.Model Msg Counter.Msg